TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/cluster-health.md

 Under the **Alerting Controls**, there are two fields that you can edit:

 - A text input for a CSV of custom email addresses to send alerts to.
-- A toggle to switch on/off sending the same alerts back to the Yugabyte support team.
+- A toggle to switch on/off sending the same alerts back to the ZNbase support team.

-Either setting at least one email address or enabling sending to Yugabyte will turn the feature on and subsequently begin to track the health of your universes.
+Either setting at least one email address or enabling sending to ZNbase will turn the feature on and subsequently begin to track the health of your universes.
 Currently, this has two modes of operation:

 - Every 5 minutes, the background checker will run over every universe and perform a set of checks for each individual node.
 If any of the checks fails, the Health tab of the universe will highlight the errors and an email will be sent out to all the configured email addresses.
 - Every 12 hours, whether or not there are errors, a status email is sent out to ensure that the checking is actually taking place and you are not just getting a false sense of security!